cathydutton/cathydutton.github.io/_drafts/2017-03-19-Back-to-basics-CSS.md

-## So what problems was I solving with Sass?
+## So what problems am I solving with Sass?

 <!-- I looked at how and more importantly why I was using Sass.
 The four main things that came you cross projects were...  -->

+### 2) Includes - Sass Partials to break down CSS into managanble chunks - no more 2500 line CSS files to scroll through

 ### 1) Re-usable properties